tylerbrazier/notes/walk/love.md

-Throughout my whole teenage life, my stance on fornication (sex before marriage) was that as long as she's okay with it, then so am I. However, nearly all of the genuine Christians that I've known don't condone it and I decided to question why it's such a big deal.
+(December 2015) Throughout my whole teenage life, my stance on fornication (sex before marriage) was that as long as she's okay with it, then so am I. However, nearly all of the genuine Christians that I've known don't condone it and I decided to question why it's such a big deal.
 First, where do you draw the line between what's acceptable and what's not?
 Is foreplay acceptable?
 At what point is kissing acceptable?
 I decided to generalize these things under the category of "intimacy".
 Next I thought about what marriage is: I suppose it's a kind of contract where each promises to give themselves completely to the other.

 For weeks I had thought about this and could not come up with anything to